-EMT296 EMT Paramedic Part I 12 credits (10 lec, 6 lab hrs/wk) The goal of the first of a three term series in Paramedic education is to begin fundamentals on patient assessment, airway management and ventilation, and general pharmacology (to include medication administration and dosing).
+EMS296 Paramedic Part I 9 credits (10 lec hrs/wk) Prerequisite(s): Instructor consent

+The goal of the first of a three term series in Paramedic education is to begin fundamentals on patient assessment, airway management and ventilation, and general pharmacology (to include medication administration and dosing).
 Then focus on pathophysiology of the respiratory and cardiovascular systems to include identification and treatments of related emergencies.
 This is the first of a four-part course as set forth by the National EMS Education Standards.
-Failure of this course will require retaking the full sequence of EMT296, EMT297, EMT298, and EMT291.
+This course may be taken 1 time for credit.
+Course classification: CTE

-EMT297 EMT Paramedic Part II 12 credits (6 lec, 18 lab hrs/wk) Prerequisite(s): (EMT296)
+EMS297 Paramedic Part II 5 credits (5 lec hrs/wk)

+Prerequisite(s): (EMS296), or instructor consent

-The goal of EMT297 is to focus on anaphylactic, toxicological, environmental, geriatric, pediatric, obstetric, gynecologic, neonatal, and endocrine emergencies; infectious diseases and trauma care.
+The goal of EMS 297 is to focus on anaphylactic, toxicological, environmental, geriatric, pediatric, obstetric, gynecologic, neonatal, and endocrine emergencies; infectious diseases and trauma care.
 Applies didactic knowledge to campus-based laboratory skills practice and clinical patient care in the hospital setting.
-The student will also be introduce to assessments and treatments of live patients in a clinical setting.
+The student will also be introduced to assessments and treatments of live patients in a clinical setting.
 The student will perform skills acquired in classroom and laboratory settings under the guidance of a preceptor to achieve required competencies.
 This is the second of a four-part series as set forth by the National EMS Education Standards.
-Failure of this course will require retaking the full sequence of EMT296, EMT297, EMT298, and EMT291.

 This course may be taken 1 time for credit.
+Course classification: CTE

-EMT298 EMT Paramedic Part III 9 credits (5 lec, 12 lab hrs/wk) Prerequisite(s): (EMT297)
+EMS298 Paramedic Part III 3 credits (3 lec hrs/wk)

-The goals of EMT298 will include a continuation of focus as seen in EMT297.
+Prerequisite(s): (EMS297), or instructor consent The goals of EMS298 will include a continuation of focus as seen in EMS297.
 This term will include comprehensive skills and cognitive testing to assess the student's retention of information that has been presented to them so far in the program.
-Students will continue assessments and treatments of live patients in a clinical setting as well.
+Students will continue assessments and treatments of "live" patients in a clinical setting as well.
 This is part three of a four-part series as set forth by the National EMS Education Standards.
-Failure of this course will require retaking the full sequence of EMT296.EMT297.EMT298, and EMT280F.